How do you choose the right DSLR. In this post I tell you what influenced my choice and which camera I decided to buy

 Congratulations on deciding to purchase your first DSLR (digital single lens reflex) camera.
 There is a minefield of information on the internet regarding which camera you should buy and why you should part with your hard earned cash.
 I purchased my first DSLR camera in April 2014 after reading hundreds of reviews, blogs, manufacturers datasheets and attending photography shows and exhibitions.

-Now I have owned my camera for over 2 years I can offer advice based on my experience and equipment I have purchased compared to my initial expectations and requirements.
+Now I have owned my camera for several years I can offer advice based on my experience and equipment I have purchased compared to my initial expectations and requirements.
 The same question seems to appear regularly across the internet and I will attempt to answer if from a non biased enthusiasts point of view.

 What is the best beginner DSLR camera?